nostrumbiodiscovery/msm_pele/docs/_build/documentation.rst

   - **Adaptive Exit**:

-    An adaptive PELE exit simulation will be performed over the docked complex, until 5 trajectories has reached a SASA value bigger than 0.95.
+    An adaptive PELE exit simulation will be performed over the docked complex until 5 trajectories reach a SASA bigger than 0.95.
 Then, the exit path will be clusterize using KMeans algorithm and this will serve as input on the next PELE explortion simulation.

   .. figure:: adaptive_out.png
     :scale: 80%